Homewood Heritage

 “The Heart of the Home”

-With its large firebox and visible fire, the Homewood Heritage is an attractive and functional double-oven stove that looks great in all settings and is a delight to cook with.
+With its large firebox and visible fire, the Homewood Heritage is an attractive and functional double-oven stove that looks great in all settings be they modern or rustic, and is a delight to cook with.
 It can be built in with brick, stone or tiles; installed up to benches – or looks great free-standing.
 Get inspired: visit our Gallery page for more photos of real world installations.

-Main features: large and attractive firebox; two huge ovens; generous stove top cooking; water jacket for water heating; solid construction; attractive and practical design.
+Main features: large and attractive firebox with visible flames; two huge ovens; generous stove top cooking; water jacket for heating of household domestic hot water; solid construction; attractive and practical design.
 Continue reading for full details…

 Cooking

-A Homewood Heritage doesn’t just transform the look and feel of a kitchen, it revolutionises how one runs!
-Gone are the days of forgetting to turn on electric elements or ovens, gone is worrying about gas.
-Gone is only being able to bake at one temperature at a time in your conventional oven.
-With the Heritage running anyway to provide you with hot water and a warm home, you can be cooking at your leisure and convenience; your cooking surface and ovens are right there, ready when you are!
+A Homewood Heritage doesn’t just enhance the look and feel of a kitchen, it transforms how one runs!
+With your stove running anyway to create a warm home and provide your family with hot water, you can be cooking at your leisure and convenience: your cooking surface and ovens are right there, ready when you are!

-The top oven is very large, with a capacity of 82 L (450 mm wide, 365 mm high and 500 mm deep – approx. three cubic feet) for serious cooking.
-All oven panels are heavy cast iron for superb heat retention and even distribution.
+The top oven is very large, with a capacity of 84 L (460 mm wide, 370 mm high and 495 mm deep – approx. three cubic feet) for serious cooking.
+All oven panels are heavy cast iron for superb heat retention and even distribution, and there are six shelf positions.
 The oven door has a double-glazed, safety-grade glass window with an external guard-bar: so you can check up on your baking without having to keep opening and closing the door.
-The top oven door also has a thermometer for reliable temperature readings, in both Celsius and Fahrenheit.
-The top oven has six tray positions.
-In normal use, this oven will be sitting around 180 – 200 C, though it can be allowed to run cooler, or pushed hotter, to suit.
+The top oven door has a thermometer set in, for reliable temperature readings in both Celsius and Fahrenheit.
+In normal use, this oven will be sitting around 180-220 C, though it can be allowed to run cooler, or pushed hotter, to suit.

-The Heritage’s cooking plates are made from heavy cast iron, machined smooth for optimal pot and pan contact and maximal heat transfer.
-There are three plates at differing temperatures, which means any time your stove is running you have instant access to variable heat: left for boiling, searing and getting things going, then moving right for gentler stovetop cooking, simmering and keeping things warm.
-The very large surface area allows for the use of plenty pots, pans and kettles all at once (Penelope often has five or six pots in simultaneous operation!).
+The Heritage has heavy cast iron cooking plates on top.
+The three plates are at differing temperatures, which means any time your stove is running you have instant access to variable heat: left directly above the fire for boiling, searing and getting things going, then moving right for gentler stovetop cooking, simmering and keeping things warm.
+The very large surface area of the cooktop allows for the use of plenty pots, pans and kettles all at once.

-You can see some classic Kiwi sweetcorn fritters (straight out of the good old Edmonds Cook Book!) being cooked on the stove top in this video:
+You can see some classic Kiwi sweetcorn fritters (straight out of the good old Edmonds Cook Book!) being made on the cooktop in this video, filmed in 2020 on the very first Heritage ever built, at Homewood homestead:

 Or some plain white buns being baked in the main oven here:

 See our Recipe section for more examples of Homewood cooking and baking.
-If there’s something specific you’d like to see made on a Homewood, please get in touch – we plan to start doing plenty more cooking videos!
+If there’s something specific you’d like to see made on a Homewood, you are welcome to request it, as we really do need to film some more to showcase the newly-updated Heritage!

 Operation